Jason Narverud · Eagan City Council

 That’s the whole job.

 Run it well.
 Hear everyone.
 Leave it better than we found it.
-If that sounds like the council you want, here’s where to start.
+If you’d like that approach on the Eagan City Council, I’d be honored to earn your vote.

 Let’s talk about Eagan.

 Question, concern, idea, or want to help out?
-Drop a note.
 Every message gets read.

 Stay connected